-How is the conception date calculated?
+How is the date of ovulation/fertilization calculated?

-How does conception occur?
+How does pregnancy occur?

 Finding out when and if you ovulate is one of the most important factors when trying to get pregnant.
 If you don't ovulate, you can't get pregnant.

 Within twenty-four hours after the egg has been fertilized, it will begin dividing and will continue to do so as it makes its way through the fallopian tube and into the uterus.
-The fertilized egg will become a solid ball of cells and then a hollow ball of cells.
+The fertilized egg will become a solid ball of cells and then a hollow ball of cells and an embryo.
 At this point it will shed its protective coating and hormones will be released by your body to help it attach to your uterus.
 When the embryo attaches to your uterus you may have some slight bleeding.
 This is known as implantation bleeding.